 - Growling: A warning to keep your distance

-- Hissing: A “keep away” defensive sound, designed to scare away an enemy by mimicking the noise a poisonous snake makes before striking
+- Hissing: A “keep away” defensive sound, used to scare away an enemy by mimicking the noise a poisonous snake makes before striking

 - Spitting: A short popping sound, often occurring along with hissing if the cat has been threatened or surprised

 - Screeching or shrieking: A defensive, aggressive, or outraged sound; may also indicate pain

 - Chirping: Usually expresses a friendly greeting